shaikh-code/phase-1-journey/dailyProgress.md

 Applied the concepts by building a GitHub User Search application using the GitHub REST API.
 Implemented user search, fetched and displayed profile data, handled loading and error states, and reinforced the complete Fetch API workflow through a practical project.

 ...

+# Days 33–45 | React Fundamentals: JSX, Components & Props

+## Progress Update

+Moved from core async JavaScript into React, starting with the fundamentals: JSX syntax, function components, and props.
+Focused on understanding how JSX compiles down to JS, how components are structured and reused, and how data flows from parent to child through props.

+## Key Concepts Covered

+- JSX syntax rules — single root element, `className`, camelCase attributes, embedding expressions with `{ }`
+- Conditional rendering using ternary and `&&` instead of `if` statements inside JSX
+- Function components — capital naming convention, returning JSX
+- Props — passing data as attributes, destructuring in parameters, default values, read-only nature
+- `children` prop — rendering nested content passed between component tags

+## Next Up

+State management with `useState`, handling events in React, and building a small interactive component to apply these concepts practically.